 Tie or glue the tassels to the sides of the God’s Eye on each pumpkin.
 Use 10 grit sandpaper to smooth any rough edges on the pumpkin cutouts.

 Add a flameless candle inside the pumpkin and Enjoy!
 I am so thrilled with how these fun pumpkins turned out!
 The colors are so rich and gorgeous!
 They go great with my fun Boho Fabric pumpkins shown above and my Shimmering Boho Pumpkin Lanterns.
+You should also check out my friend Amanda’s Black and white Halloween Yarn Pumpkins.

 Love it?
 Pin it!